What is the Defence and Veterans' Service Commission?

 - systemic factors relating to the Australian Government’s administration of policies, programs, systems and practices that contribute to suicide and suicidality among serving and ex-serving ADF members; and

-the state of the Defence and veteran ecosystem, as it relates to the prevention of suicide and suicidality.
+- the state of the Defence and veteran ecosystem, as it relates to the prevention of suicide and suicidality among veterans.

-- Promoting understanding of suicide risks for Defence members and veterans, and factors that can improve their wellbeing, including through engaging with people with lived experience and promoting that lived experience.
+- Promoting understanding of suicide risks for Defence members and veterans, and factors that can improve their wellbeing.
+This includes engaging with people with lived experience and the families of serving and ex-serving ADF members.

 The Commissioner will also:

-- work with coroners to understand issues contributing to Defence and veteran deaths suicide.
+- Work with coroners to understand issues contributing to suicide and suicidality among veterans.

 What the Commissioner cannot do